Codex Plugin

 Codex knows which workspace to use.
 With MCP alone, Codex has access to two computers — your local machine and the remote MarcoPolo workspace — and frequently uses the wrong one.
 The plugin teaches Codex which tools operate where.

 Queries follow a proven workflow.
-A correct query requires discovering datasources, reading business context and syntax docs, exploring the schema, writing a query file, executing it, iterating if wrong, and caching results in DuckDB.
+A correct query requires discovering connections, reading business context and syntax docs, refreshing metadata, writing a query file, executing it, iterating if wrong, and joining through DuckDB for follow-up.
 With MCP alone, Codex has to figure this out from tool descriptions.
-The plugin encodes it as a skill.
+The plugin encodes it as bundled skills.

 Tools are always available.
 As you add MCP servers, Codex searches across tools dynamically and doesn't always find the right one.
 The plugin's skills give Codex direct knowledge of MarcoPolo's tools, bypassing the search.